Rare (company): Microsoft era (2002–present)

-Since 2018, Rare has been working with Dlala Studios on a Battletoads revival for the Xbox One and Windows, which was eventually released in 2020.
+In 2018, Rare collaborated with Dlala Studios to oversee the studio's work on a Battletoads revival for the Xbox One and Windows, which was released in 2020.
 Rare would also reconnect with Nintendo in 2019 through the addition of Banjo & Kazooie as playable characters in the crossover fighting game Super Smash Bros.
 Ultimate for the Nintendo Switch as well as re-releases of their games on Nintendo Switch Online.
 At the X019 event in November 2019, Rare announced it was developing Everwild, an action-adventure game for Windows and Xbox Series X/S. As of January 2020, Rare had more than 200 employees, after growing at a consistent pace for five years.
-On October 14, 2024, Microsoft announced that Duncan will be promoted to head of Xbox Game Studios in November to succeed the outgoing Alan Hartman, with Joe Neate and Jim Horth to succeed him as studio heads.
+On October 14, 2024, Microsoft announced that Duncan would be promoted to head of Xbox Game Studios in November to succeed the outgoing Alan Hartman, with Joe Neate and Jim Horth to succeed him as studio heads.

-In July 2025, Microsoft cancelled Everwild amidst significant layoffs in Microsoft divisions; the game's director Gregg Mayles and executive producer Louise O'Connor, both longtime Rare employees, were reported to have left the company.
+In July 2025, Microsoft cancelled Everwild amidst significant layoffs in Microsoft divisions; the game's director Gregg Mayles, a longtime Rare employee, later left the company in October.
+In September 2026, Matt Booty announced on the XBOX Wire that Rare would be moved from the Xbox Game Studios division to Activision, alongside World's Edge.

 Culture

 According to Mark Betteridge, one of Rare's main goals is to create games people will find enjoyable rather than just to earn profit.
 The Stamper brothers gave the team considerable creative freedom, although they would intervene if a product was technically flawed or under-performing.
 Some employees noted that working for Rare in its early days could be difficult, with staff members allowed 30 minutes for lunch and possibly working more than 60 hours a week.
 Nintendo worked closely with Rare, and their relationship was described as a "creative partnership" by Viva Piñata designer Justin Cook.
 According to Hansen in 2010, innovation is very important to the company, thus they focus on trying out new technology, such as Xbox 360's Kinect.
 Historically the company has developed only for video game consoles, never for personal computers, with the Stamper brothers citing a preference for working on a stable standard format which is specifically designed for playing games.
 According to Duncan in 2014, Rare would only develop games that had unique ideas, and will never develop a generic game with their intellectual properties.

+Everybody likes to create this narrative that Microsoft are evil, but that's not the case – they were very supportive.
+I guess there were a few people who have since left who thought: 'I wanted to be working on this game or my pet project, and I didn't get to.'
+And they've kind of painted a picture that it's all Microsoft's fault.